llugato/miniSQL/README.md

  -> data = string with many lines with all fields values "fieldValue1,fieldValue2,fieldValue3~n"

+ -> BOOL:
- -> BOOL : if true do a auto truncate in table data and append the data content in the table

-           if false or ommited, load table informations and append data content
+ if true do a auto truncate in table data and append the data content in the table if false or ommited, load table informations and append data content

 Usage
 =====
 Import libMiniSQL

 Field database:miniSQL

 Self.database = New miniSQL

 Self.database.Execute("CREATE TABLE score (name,points,time,stage)")

 Self.database.Execute("SHOW TABLES")

-Self.database.Execute("DISPLAY DATA FROM app_tables") '--> app_tables is a master table with all tables structures Self.database.Execute("INSERT INTO score (Robert,10,01:00,10)")
+Self.database.Execute("DISPLAY DATA FROM app_tables") '--> app_tables is a master table with all tables structures

+Self.database.Execute("INSERT INTO score (Robert,10,01:00,10)")

 Self.database.Execute("SELECT points,name FROM score")

 Self.database.Execute("TRUNCATE TABLE score")

 Self.database.ImportData(tableName,data)

 Self.database.ImportData(tableName,data,True) '-> truncate and import data to the table

 To Do
 -----